Overview of Merrill Edge and J.P. Morgan

 Investing Overview

-Both firms offer self-directed brokerage accounts.
-Clients can trade stocks, options, mutual funds, closed-end funds, exchange-traded funds, and bonds.
-For options, J.P.
+category, J.P.
 Morgan Investing only offers calls and puts.
 Merrill Edge offers those plus spreads.
-For stocks, Merrill Edge allows short selling.
+For stocks, Merrill Edge allows short positions.
 J.P.
 Morgan Investing does not.

-A brokerage or managed account must be opened under some tax structure.
-Merrill Edge offers 529 plans, custodial accounts, IRAs, trusts, Health Savings Accounts, estate accounts, and solo 401k plans.
+Any brokerage or managed account must be opened under one tax structure or another.
+Merrill offers 529 plans, custodial accounts, IRAs, trusts, Health Savings Accounts, estate accounts, and solo 401(k) plans.
 J.P.
-Morgan Investing does not offer most of these account types.
+Morgan Self-Directed Investing has a smaller account lineup, although J.P.
+Morgan does provide advisor-led investing services outside the self-directed account.

 Winner: Merrill Edge